grisuno/LazyOwn/README.md

 Returns:
 None

+## cron
+Schedules a command to run at a specified time.

+This function allows users to schedule a command to execute at a specific hour and minute.
+If the specified time has already passed for the current day, the command will be scheduled to run the following day.

+Usage:
+    cron HH:MM command [args]

+Parameters:
+line (str): The input string containing the scheduled time in 'HH:MM' format followed by the command and arguments.

+Returns:
+None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.